hzget/hzget.github.io/notes/english/abstract.md

 ***Use of English*** :
-It shows the process of the ***communication revolution*** which influenced our daily lifes a lot.
+It shows the process of the ***communication revolution*** which influences our daily lifes a lot.

 2003
 ----